 Offshore Transmission System A system consisting (wholly or mainly) of high voltage

-lines of 132kV or greater owned and/or operated by an offshore transmission licensee and used for the transmission of electricity to or from an offshore power station to or from an interface point, or user system interface point if embedded, or to or from another offshore power station and includes equipment, plant and apparatus and meters owned or operated by an offshore transmission licensee in connection with the transmission of electricity.
+lines of 132kV or greater owned and/or operated by an offshore Licensee and used for the transmission of electricity to or from an offshore power station to or from an interface point, or user system interface point if embedded, or to or from another offshore power station and includes equipment, plant and apparatus and meters owned or operated by an offshore Licensee in connection with the transmission of electricity.
 An offshore transmission system extends from the interface point or user system interface point, as the case may be, to the offshore grid entry point/s and may include plant and apparatus located onshore and offshore.
 For the avoidance of doubt, the offshore transmission systems, together with the onshore transmission system, form the national electricity transmission system.

 Offshore Waters Has the meaning given to “offshore waters” in Section